Welcome! We have a few special notes about our retreat practices to help you on your way.

 Our retreats are led by the Institute’s rabbinic staff with guest faculty.

 Our retreats are crafted to be accessible and engaging for participants with a wide variety of experience with Torah Study, prayer, yoga, and meditation: those fluent in Hebrew or who don’t speak a word, those who have never meditated, those experienced in yoga, those who haven’t stepped foot in a synagogue in years – and everyone in between.

 In order to be a welcoming place for all levels of observance, our retreats are Shabbat-friendly and held at facilities which are kosher year-round, or kashered specifically for our retreats under the supervision of the Institute’s Rabbi Jonathan Slater.

 Food Allergies and Dietary Needs

-We do our very best to accommodate dietary needs, we do need you to let us know your needs; the more notice we have about your situation, the better equipped we will be to accommodate you.
+We do our very best to accommodate dietary needs, and we do need you to let us know your needs; the more notice we have about your situation, the better equipped we will be to accommodate you.
 Please let us know your situation on your registration form and we will coordinate with the retreat center kitchen or caterer.

 Mobility and Accessibility Needs

 We do our very best to accommodate all mobility and accessibility needs that we are made aware of; the more notice we have about your situation, the better equipped we will be to accommodate your needs.
-If you have a question about whether your situation will limit your participation at a particular retreat, please contact Esther email@example.com.
+If you have a question about whether your situation will limit your participation at a particular retreat, please contact us at firstname.lastname@example.org.

 Participants are asked not to wear perfumes, cologne, or any other strong-smelling fragrances while on retreat.
 Your cooperation in this effort will allow all of our participants to be able take part in our programming.